sagyzdop/blog/_posts/2024-12-25-Sorting-Algorithms.markdown

 Sources I used are [DSA Tutorial from w3schools](https://www.w3schools.com/dsa/index.php) and from [Programiz.com](https://www.programiz.com/dsa/bubble-sort).
 Reference them for visuals and more details, but be careful, because they are not great sources either.

+If you find factual errors in this article, or want to contribute – feel free to propose a change on [github](https://github.com/sagyzdop/blog/blob/main/_posts/2024-12-25-Sorting-Algorithms.markdown?plain=1).

 ---

 **Table of contents**